 Younger infants don’t need much to keep them entertained.
 However, as babies get a little older, they need a little extra stimulation.
 Bring age-appropriate toys and books to entertain your infant on the trip.

-Pro Mom Tip: Music was a lifesaver when taking Kenna on road trips.
+Pro Mom Tip: Music was a lifesaver when taking my firstborn on road trips.
 If she started to get fussy, we would pop in a lullaby CD to help soothe her.

 Depending on the season, you may spend some time outdoors.